Lodewyk11/springbootpi/README.md

 # springbootpi
-This project uses Spring boot with Springfox Swagger to expose a service that toggles an LED on the an Raspberry Pi.
+This project uses Spring boot with Springfox Swagger to expose a service that toggles an LED on a Raspberry Pi.

 This project will NOT run on a x86 architecture machine.
 Supported platforms include:
  - Raspberry Pi